sptrakesh/crrc/README.md

    endpoint.
 A JSON structure indicating success/failure of the operation is returned.

+## <a name="designations"></a>Designations
+At present there is no web UI to manage designations.
+Designations are metadata that are associated with institutions and programs.
+Web service endpoints are available for managing designations.

+*  Index or listing.
+Listing of all the designations as a JSON array may be retrieved via the `/designations` endpoint.
+*  JSON data representation of a designation may be retrieved using the `/designations/id/<id value>/data` endpoint.
+*  New designations may be created, or existing ones updated using the `/designations/save` endpoint.
+A JSON structure indicating whether the insert/update succeeded is returned by the service.
+*  Designations may be deleted using the `/designations/remove` endpoint.
+A JSON structure indicating success/failure of the operation is returned.

 ### Screens
 Departments for an institution are managed using a single `index.html` template which is available under the `root/src/institutions/departments` directory.